 See the map and description of the route or call in at the Doubtless Bay Information Centre for a Heritage Trail brochure.
 Beginning and ending at the historic Mangonui Courthouse, the Heritage Trail provides a glimpse of the great wealth of Māori and European history associated with this area.
 The trail is three kilometres long and accessible on foot or partly by vehicle.
 The average time it takes to walk the trail is one and a half hours.
 Walkers are advised to take the St. Andrew's Walkway to access sites high up above the waterfront and enjoy the spectacular views from near St. Andrew's Church.
+You can take a "virtual" tour of the Heritage Trail by following the QR code trail here.

 Rangikapiti Pa, Mangonui: